Alilakkis12/Nasa-Data-Portfolio/README.md

    A. When were most meteorites discovered?
 (Timeline Analysis)

    B. What are the heaviest types of meteorites?
 (Mass by Class Analysis)

+   C. How the mass of meteorites changed over years from 1800 till 2013?
+(Line plot)

+   D. How is the mass of meteorites correlated with the years. (correlation heatmap)

-   C. Where do meteorites land most?
+   E. Where do meteorites land most?
 (Geospatial Analysis)

 ### 4. Data Source (100% Official NASA)
 - **Official Website:** https://data.nasa.gov/dataset/meteorite-landings